Better Call Saul is the movie industry's first attempt at portraying electrical sensitivity

 Comments to the third season

 The third season's events revolve around whether a battery can affect someone.
 This seems to be an issue for very few people with EHS and is controversial within the EHS community.

 Batteries do not radiate when they are not powering anything, since there is no current.
 However, batteries with steel casing are often magnetized, so they are weak magnets, which may affect some sensitive people if they hold them in their hands.

 Lithium batteries, like the one slipped into Chuck's pocket, do not have a steel casing and cannot be magnetized.

-In real life, it is thus plausible that someone have problems with a D cell battery and not with a lithium battery for a cell phone.
+In real life, it is thus plausible that someone has problems with a D cell battery and not with a lithium battery for a cell phone.